chaitanyajerripothula/egghead-asciicasts/building-an-opengraph-image-generation-api-with-cloudinary-netlify-functions-and-react/lessons/05-netlify-using-playwright-to-screenshot-the-dom-and-return-an-image-from-a-netlify-function.md

 3:19 Luckily, because we're using Netlify functions, **if we ever need to make changes, we can do a deploy preview to test the function**.
 We'll add and commit our `gen-opengraph-image.js` code, the `package.json` with the new dependencies, as well as the `yarn.lock`.

 3:30 Note that our build failed because we `Can't find Playwright AWS Lambda in our file`, which is strange because we already installed it.
 This is where our `Makefile` comes in.
 Netlify doesn't automatically handle our dependencies for us.
-We'e going to have to handle that ourselves.
+We're going to have to handle that ourselves.

 3:43 In this case, we're going to `cd functions/gen-opengraph-image && npm i`.
 Note that in case yarn was not found.
 This isn't a problem for us in CI as we can run `npm install` instead.